michaelrsweet/htmldoc/INSTALL.md

 Windows
 -------

-A Visual Studio solution is included in the "vcnet" directory.
-You must add the FLTK include and library directories separately for the solution to build.
+Visual Studio + Advanced Installer solutions are included in the "vcnet" directory.
+The Visual Studio solution uses NuGet packages for all of the dependent libraries, and the current version of Advanced Installer is required to build the installer (MSI) target.

 We highly recommend building and installing the HTMLDOC MSI target, as it takes care of registering the installation location with Windows.
 If you want to